Violet Detector

 Hifuu Nightmare Diary ~ Violet Detector (秘封ナイトメアダイアリー 〜 Violet Detector.) is the 16.5th Touhou Project game, released at the 94th Comiket on August 10, 2018.
-It is the third photography game in the series, and introduces regular shot types alongside the camera, allowing the player to switch between using photographs to destroy bullets, and regular danmaku to deplete enemies of their health.
+It is the third photography video game in the series, and introduces regular shot types alongside the camera, allowing the player to switch between using photographs to destroy bullets, and regular danmaku to deplete enemies of their health.

 Gameplay

 Violet Detector is a two-dimensional shoot 'em up game in which the player has to shoot at a single enemy boss to deplete them of their health, whilst avoiding their attacks.
 Unlike the previous photography Touhou games (Shoot the Bullet and Double Spoiler), the player's camera is not their only means of attack, and the gameplay is more characteristic of the regular Touhou games.
 The player has a regular shot, which is used to defeat enemies, and the camera holds a secondary role, being capable of removing enemy bullets, but it must be charged before it can be used.
 At least one photograph of the boss must be taken in order for a player to progress to the next stage.

 In Violet Detector, each stage consists of only a single boss, who only has a single Spell Card.
 However, usage of the camera does not provide the player with invulnerability frames, and the player only has one life, which if lost, requires the entire level to be restarted from the beginning.
 The player is also given the ability to teleport to move out of the enemy's line of fire.